 top of page

-A science journalist for more than a decade, I have spent my career writing about medicine and biotechnology.
-Currently, I am a staff writer at Wired, where I cover gene editing, neurotechnology, obesity drugs, stem cells, and other cutting-edge science.
-I am keenly interested in how humans are harnessing biology to change our health, our food, and our environment—and the consequences of doing so.
+A science journalist with 15 years of experience, I have spent my career writing about health, medicine, and biotechnology.
+Currently a staff writer at WIRED, I cover gene editing, neurotechnology, the obesity drug revolution, and health policy.
+I am keenly interested in the intersection of biotechnology and society, and the unintended consequences of scientific advances.

 My work has been recognized by the D.C.
 Science Writers Association and the National Institute for Healthcare Management.
-In 2021, I was the recipient of an MIT Knight Science Journalism Project Fellowship, which allowed me to research the science, history, and ethics of cross-species organ transplantation.
+I am the recipient of a 2021 MIT Knight Science Journalism Project Fellowship, which allowed me to research the science, history, and ethics of cross-species organ transplantation.

 bottom of page